omerfarukz/WebBen/README.md

 ## Other features

-Support for NTLM authentication, cookie containers, and default credentials.
+Support for authentication, cookie containers, and default credentials.
 It is possible to use the same credential configuration for multiple test cases.
 The credential configuration is specified by the `CredentialConfigurationKey` property.